ASAPIRL/yii2-auth0/README.md

 This is a fork of the abondoned anli/yii2-auth0 project.
 It uses a very old version of auth0, so i decided to make a hard fork and modernize it.

+It does _not_ use auth0-lock anymore but plain php registration.

 Installation
 ------------